Introduction (A salute to Jim Chapin begins on page two).

 Traditional Grip Matched (Open Style) (the so-called 'Moeller matched grip') - Little finger fulcrum for both hands [rarely learned]

-Regarding the above, to say again, most drummers reading this article are comfortable using the popular matched grip, exclusively (for everything)
+Regarding the above, most drummers reading this article are comfortable using the popular matched grip, exclusively (for everything)

 Note: The Moeller matched grip (above) is a very useful and powerful grip to learn ... one should use it whenever it's called for.
 This grip is rarely used, however, but should be learned and definitely should be used by the 'hard' players.
 Jim Chapin has been talking about the 'back of the hand grip' for years (for the 'hard hitters').
 THIS INFORMATION STEMS RIGHT FROM MOELLER'S BOOK ! ... but it has come to be thought of as: "Oh, that's the rudimental grip (open style).
 I can't use it because I play rock or jazz".
 And all of those drummers are missing an important point, usually brought out at Jim Chapin's clinics ...
 Chapin suggests that we learn more than one grip!